Simple Comfort: Poached Pears and Cozy Winter Reading

 There are two books I am interested in reading this winter: Wintering by Katherine May and A Whole Life by Robert Seethaler.

 Wintering explores the rhythms of life, the ebb and flow of our energy, and the gentle art of surviving and thriving through the colder, slower months.
-A Whole Life tells the story of a life lived simply, quietly, and with a deep connection to the natural world and the passing of time.
-Both books invite patience, observation, and reflection — qualities that make them perfect companions for a simple, comforting treat.
+While, A Whole Life tells the story of a life lived simply, quietly, and with a deep connection to the natural world and the passing of time.
+Both books invite patience, observation, and reflection — qualities that make them perfect companions for winter and a simple, comforting treat.

 Light Syrup-Poached Pears